 Professionally trained counselors are available to assist students with academic, educational, and career services.
 The counselors assist prospective students in selecting the most appropriate major by providing admissions and program information.
-Counselors also assist prospective students by interpreting their placement assessment results, which are used to place the applicant in the most appropriate level of course work.
-Counselors help students make career decisions utilizing online resources and other career information in partnership with the College's Career Services.
-In addition, they are able to provide workshops in areas such as test-taking skills and study skills.
+Counselors also assist prospective students by interpreting their course placement, as determined by transcripts or assessment placement results.
+Counselors help students make career decisions utilizing online resources and other career information in partnership with the college's Career Services.
+In addition, counselors coordinate tutoring services and are able to provide workshops in areas such as test-taking skills and study skills.